Théâtre de la foire: Co-existence with the "grands théâtres"

 From marionettes and tightrope walkers, fairground performers gradually came to perform extremely small plays, often written by renowned and talented authors.
 After the expulsion of Italian actors in 1697, actors and showmen were emboldened and they appropriated the Italians' repertoire.
 The professionalization of entertainment at the fair began to worry the Comédie-Française, which saw in it a dangerous competition.
-The Comédie-Française tried every means to preserve its privileges and, after many trials conducted before the Châtelet and the Parliament of Paris, it achieved the outright prohibition of performances with dialogue.
+The Comédie-Française tried every means to preserve its privileges and, after many trials conducted before the Châtelet and the Parlement of Paris, it achieved the outright prohibition of performances with dialogue.

 But it had not counted on the tricks that fairground actors were able to deploy to subvert these prohibitions.
 Seeing themselves prohibited from using any dialogue onstage, the actors began in 1707 to only play their parts in the form of monologues, or to talk to a mute, to an interlocutor placed in the wings, or even to an animal.
 Later they invented a form of jargon evoking a sort of low Latin, but which did not compete with the French language of which the Comédie-Française claimed exclusive use.
 Later, performers would write all the dialogue on "écriteaux" (signs), a sort of paper roll on which they displayed the words of the play.
 Here is how Ménier, the Commissioner of Police in Paris, described the scene in 1718:

 "Next appear three archers who want to stop Harlequin, who, playing his lyre, charms them and manages to escape, all of which comprises the first act, which is performed by the actors as well as by the audience with the help of signs descending from above, on which are written the stories that make up the play: the actors gesture and express through various pantomime motions what is written on the signs, and the spectators sing and in some places the actors, to link the verses, say a few words, and when the signs come down, four violins, a bass, and an oboe sound the theme of the story written on the signs which the public sings."